Got comments or ideas?

-When furnished letting actually pays off – with furniture premiums from 16 German cities, target groups, depreciation rules, rent cap, change‑of‑use rules, plus an interactive 36‑month ROI calculator.
+When furnished letting actually pays off – with furniture premiums from 16 German cities, target groups, depreciation rules, the 2026 rent cap reform, deposit, small‑business rule, change‑of‑use rules, plus an interactive 36‑month ROI calculator.

 At first glance, furnished letting sounds attractive: higher rent, shorter ties, no quarrels about the paintwork.
 In practice the extra revenue stands against a list of costs – depreciation, tenant turnover, vacancy, maintenance – and against a legally tricky rent cap.
 This guide redoes the maths and shows when "furnished" actually pays off.